dan-nagle/h2m/README.txt

 END TYPE my_int

 Other Conflicting Names: The h2m tool attempts to find name conflicts as it translates code.
-It will raise warnings about conflicting names and coment out the identifier causing the name conflict.
+It will raise warnings about conflicting names and comment out the identifier causing the name conflict.
 Name conflicts will have to be fixed manually by the programmer, either by modifying a name or by modifying a USE statement to a USE ONLY statement